uhkniazi/CGraphClust/README.md

 2- The top Quantile of the vertices from the centrality scores - default is 0.95, change iQuantile argument.
 The data is returned in a list format.

+# dfGetTopVertices
+Very similar to previous function lGetTopVertices, but data is returned in a data frame format.
+This can be useful for quickly getting a summary of genes and printing them out.

 # getSignificantClusters
 ARGS: the function will take the graph object, count matirx (rows are type 1 vertices e.g. genes), grouping factor (representing columns) and a boolean value (if to perform data stabalization).